 Meanwhile back at the house, Marcel lounges on the terrace.

-Now to the amazing structure that helped to supply Nimes with fresh water back in the day.
-The Romans really had this sort of thing worked out.
+Welcome to the amazing, well-preserved structure that helped to supply Nimes with fresh water back in the day.

 Note the bridge section on the lower level.
 Bridge and water supply.